profsmith89/ctps/_sources/chap02.md

             # FIXME!
 Is this all the work in state S1?
 ```

+## Concatenation, overloading, and shorthands

-**Concatenation, overloading, and shorthands.** There are a number of interesting new things in the code for state `S1` (i.e., the else-block).
+There are a number of interesting new things in the code for state `S1` (i.e., the else-block).

 The first is that this code, unlike the code for state `S0`, does something for both the case of finding a double quote in `the_line` and not finding one.
 When the script finds a closing double quote, it adds the characters from the start of the line until that point to the variable `dialog`.
 By add, I of course mean concatenate.
 As we learned in Chapter 1's exercises, the `+` operator concatenates when its operands are strings and adds when its operands are numbers.
 This is called *overloading*: the operation of the operator depends on the type of its operands.